EAC (EAC) Price Tops $0.0011 on Exchanges

 - Lotto (LOTTO) traded down 2.1% against the dollar and now trades at $0.0005 or 0.00000002 BTC.

-It is usually not presently possible to purchase alternative cryptocurrencies such as EAC directly using US dollars.
-Investors seeking to trade EAC should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase EAC using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as EAC directly using US dollars.
+Investors seeking to acquire EAC should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy EAC using one of the exchanges listed above.

 Receive News & Updates for EAC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EAC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.